Ralph D. Mershon: Personal life and legacy

 Ralph Mershon never married.
-He died February 14, 1952, at his home in Coconut Grove, Florida.
+He died February 14, 1952, aged 83, at his home in Coconut Grove, Florida.
 His papers are preserved by Ohio State University Archives.
-In 1956 Ohio State University Press published a two-volume biography by Edith D. Cockins, who was registrar of the University from 1895 to 1944.
+In 1956, Ohio State University Press published a two-volume biography by Edith D. Cockins, who was registrar of the University from 1895 to 1944.
 From the account, she came to know him first when the alumni association was invigorated by his Presidency.
 The first volume recounts Mershon's life and engineering projects, the second is an edited and annotated collection of his writings.
 His suggestions for the improvement of the patent system are found on pages 142 and 143 of volume one.